ViniciosLugli/2023-2B-T2-M8-P6/README.md

 The `MNISTClassifier` class utilizes TensorFlow and Keras to define, compile, and train a Convolutional Neural Network for digit classification on the MNIST dataset.
 The architecture consists of a convolutional layer, max-pooling layer, flattening layer, and dense layers.

 ### Notes

--   The model is saved as `mnist_model.h5` after training.
 -   The test accuracy is checked to ensure it is greater than 95%.
 -   Predictions for sample images are displayed using Matplotlib.